Computer Science (CSC)

 The emphasis here is on scientific computing and problem solving.
 Students develop strengths in programming - the ability to instruct computers - so that the machines (not necessarily people) are more productive.
 Students explore techniques to make hardware devices (computers, robots etc) perform tasks they've never done before, but were always capable.These may be new ways of representing or transferring data from one source to another, fitting more data in less space, encrypting data etc.

-Typical alternatives for minors include Math, Business, Computer Information Systems.
-But there are plenty to choose from.
-Care must be taken to follow the sequence in which these courses are to be taken.
+Typical choices for minors include math, business, computer information systems, electro-mechanical technology, cybersecurity, physics etc. Care must be taken to follow the sequence in which these courses are to be taken.
 Students cannot afford to put off decisions till their senior year as they may not be able to get all the classes required to complete the minor in one semester or two.
 Please consult an adviser in the Minor program.

 - Database design